What is material stiffness?

 Fracture strength is the value corresponding to the stress at which total failure occurs.
 Stiffness is how a component resists elastic deformation when a load is applied.
 Hardness is resistance to localized surface deformation.
 The strength of a material can refer to yield strength, ultimate strength, or fracture strength.

-READ ALSO: What is the lifestyle of a millionaire?
+READ ALSO: What is the decoder in a phone?

 What is the difference between yield strength and stiffness?